-The Union may distribute materials to employees within the unit it represents through County mail distribution channels including email if approved by the Human Resources Director.
+The Union may distribute materials to employees within the unit it represents through County mail distribution channels including email.
 This privilege may be revoked in the event of abuse after the Human Resources Director consults with representatives of the Union.
 The content of any materials distributed to employees shall not relate to political activity or violate existing County policies.
 Employees shall not prepare, read or respond to union related emails during work time, without first obtaining advance permission from the employee's supervisor.